partheseas/gardens/Readme.md

 ### debug and trace
-The debug method is similar to `log`, but it will only print if `garden.options.verbose` is truthy.
+The debug method is similar to `log`, but it will only print if `options.verbose` is truthy.
 If this is falsish then the call will do nothing.

 The story for trace is similar, though it behaves more like `catch` than `log`, meaning that if it is verbose, it will print a call stack.